 - 2 quarts chicken stock or broth or 8 cups

 To make the filling

-Start by mixing the pumpkin puree, cheese, Panko, nutmeg, salt, and pepper together in a medium sized bowl.
+- Start by mixing the pumpkin puree, Parmesan, Ricotta, Panko, nutmeg, salt, and pepper together in a medium sized bowl.

 To fold the tortellini

-Serve pipping hot with some freshly cracked black pepper on top.
+- Serve pipping hot with some freshly cracked black pepper on top and chopped sage.

 Leave a Reply